Zanizada/BeeCrowd-codes/README.md

 - `1001.py`: Extremely Basic in Python
 - `1002.c`: Area of a Circle in C
 - `1003.java`: Simple Sum in Java
-- `1004.js`: Simple Prod in JavaScript
+- `1004.js`: Simple Product in JavaScript

 Each language might have its own folder in the future, if needed.